Ashok0/EnderalVR/README.md

 [**STO - Stars 2K Only small stars v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/4931?tab=files): Overhauls the stars to 4K from 1K.
 Uses small stars only to reduce SDE in nighttime scenes for added immersion.

+[**RIS - Real Ice and Snow v2.5.1**](https://www.nexusmods.com/skyrimspecialedition/mods/1484): ONE OF THE BEST SNOW MODS FOR OLDRIM, FINALLY IN SSE WITH UPDATED MESHES AND TEXTURES!
+Snow that looks like real snow.
+Icicles that look like real icicles.
+Icebergs that look like real icebergs.
+Icefloes that look like real icefloes.

+[**Fluffy Snow v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/8955): Simple texture replacer for snow.
+The aim is to make the snow a little more fluffy than vanilla.

+[**Yee - A new snowflake mod - Cathedral Concept v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/21559): Made from ~20 micron resolution stereographic photographs produced by the Particle Flux Analytics Multi-Angle Snowflake Camera (MASC).
+Also, modifications to snowfall for Obsidian Weathers.
+- Delete ESP files.

+[**Remove Blurry Snowflakes v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/38358): This mod removes the blurry snowflakes by using a transparent texture.
+The normal snowflakes are still present.

+[**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
+SMIM was the inspiration and the lack of similar mods led me to make this.
+- Should be installed with a Custom Install.
+Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.

+[**Farmhouse Stonewalls 4K 2K by CleverCharff v1.3**](https://www.nexusmods.com/skyrimspecialedition/mods/32582): Replaces ugly farmhouse stonewalls with photorealistic 4K or 2K version.
+Includes parallax.

+[**Glorious Doors of Skyrim v1.03**](https://www.nexusmods.com/skyrimspecialedition/mods/32376): All-In-One pack of all my doors including a handy Fomod installer and a new Dwemer door!

+[**R's Windmill v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/9884): Adds Renthal311 meshes and textures to Windmills in Skyrim.
+(Increased Wheels)

+[**Rustic Windows - Special Edition v2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/1937): This mod retextures the Skyrim and Dragonborn windows in a lore-friendly way.
+The window glass has been revised to be thick, textured and insulating.
+The "opaque" nature of the glass has a purpose.
+2K and 1K versions.

+[**Vanilla Table Replacers v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/33041): Replaces some tables of the game specially the main tables for nobles.

 [**Bijin Skin CBBE 2k Based v1.2.1**](https://www.nexusmods.com/skyrim/mods/91953?tab=files): One of the female skins.

 [**Bijin skin Crotch fix CBBE v1.2.2**](https://www.nexusmods.com/skyrim/mods/91953?tab=files): Update for one of the female skins.